celsworth/pantheon-db/README.md

 # README

+Base URL for now is http://yrk.cae.me.uk:3000 - this will change eventually.

 ## Admin Dashboard

 See /admin for a quick and dirty display to see what's in db and edit things in a UI.